WycliffeAssociates/btt-recorder-docs/docs/editing1.rst

 The take management bar opens. (**A 'take' is the word that refers to a recording.**) It is now possible to work with the recordings from this verse.

 Tap the right or left arrow to go between the audio takes for a verse.
-Notice the take number changes.
+Notice that the take number changes.

 Verse/Chunk Take Bar
 *****